sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/create-repos/readme.md

 jf rt transfer-config-merge source-id target-id --include-repos "$semicolon_separated_list_of_repos" --include-projects ""
 ```

-But this approach does not help if the source artifactory is a SAAS instance and the remote repo  that you want to
-create has a password as it will fail in below steps as the decrypt API works only when ssh and run on the same node or pod  as the source artifactory instance.
+But this approach does not help if the source artifactory is a SAAS instance and the remote repo  that you want to create has a password as it will fail  in “Transferring repositories config"  step , as it uses the decrypt API , that works only when you ssh and run on the same node or pod  as the source artifactory instance.

 If the remote repo does not have a password it can be run from and machine where the jfrog cli is configured to
 connect to both the source and target artifactory instances: